• Skip to primary navigation

 About Veg Kothu Parotta

-Vegetable kothu parotta is a tasty South Indian street food that is so delicious and filling.
+Vegetable kothu parotta is also known as kothu paratha or kothu roti is a tasty South Indian street food that is so delicious and filling.
 This recipe is inspired by the classic thattu kadai parotta where parottas are shredded and minced on a hot griddle with vegetables and spices.

 During my college days, I used to buy kothu parotta at least once a week.
 It was so flavourful and satisfying that I couldn't resist myself having it regularly.
 The combination of parotta, spices and kurma or salna make it more delicious, filling and totally addictive.